 Who regulates the registration of ships?

 The autonomy of the Hong Kong shipping register is enshrined in the Basic Law.
-It provides the constitutional right and legal basis for Hong Kong to continue to maintain a Shipping Register and to issue related certificates under its legislation under the name ”Hong Kong, China.
+Furthermore, it provides the constitutional right and legal basis for Hong Kong to continue to maintain a Shipping Register.
+Additionally, it also allows Hong Kong to issue related certificates under its legislation under the name “Hong Kong, China”.
 The register is run by the Marine Department of Hong Kong Special Administrative Region Government and is separate from the Chinese Register.

 Application for Registration